aflaag/pokemon-icat/README.md

 ## would-like-to-do list

+- show gen and name with two separate commands maybe?
 - add type emojis
 - rename the other images to include every available sprite
 - shinies every once in a while